-Although the CEP method states that 100% of the cruise plots checked should be within 7.5 m of their respective check cruise plot locations when the CEP is 2.5m, this standard will be omitted to allow for anomalies when greater than 10 cruise plot locations are checked.
+Although the CEP method states that 100% of the cruise plots checked should be within 7.5 m of their respective check cruise plot locations when the CEP is 2.5m, this standard is omitted to allow for anomalies.

-Figure A.3 Example of Circular Error Probability Theory in Check Cruising diagrams show the location of 5 cruise plot locations in relation to their respective check cruise plots.
+Figure 7.3 Example of Circular Error Probability Theory in Check Cruising diagrams show the location of 5 cruise plot locations in relation to their respective check cruise plots.
 The distances from the cruise plot locations to the check cruise plots are: 0.7 m, 1.9 m, 2.3 m, 3.9 m and 4.6 m.